mapzy/website/pages/legal/terms.md

 Paying customers are billed automatically via credit card.

 The number of available locations per plan refer to the total amount of active locations in your account.
 If you add active locations to go over your plan's limit, we will ask you upgrade your plan before being able to activate the additional locations.
 If you delete locations and go below your plan's limit, we automatically downgrade your plan.
-We chrge mid-billing cycle changes to your plan pro rata per day.
+We charge mid-billing cycle changes to your plan pro rata per day.
 That means for example, if your plan started on June 1, and you upgrade to a bigger plan on June 15, your total cost for the June billing period will be half of the smaller plan plus half of the larger plan.

 There are no surprise fees and your card will never be charged unexpectedly.